 -

-product types or product colors.
+example, product types or product colors.
 This cannot be mixed with other rules.
-Be sure to
+Use

 item1, "item1-synonym1, item1-synonym2, item1-synonym3, item1-synonym4" item2, "item2-synonym1, item2-synonym2, item2-synonym3, item2-synonym4" item3, "item3-synonym1, item3-synonym2, item3-synonym3, item3-synonym4"

-- Click Case sensitive if the entity is case sensitive, and, for expression lists, click Whole words if the expression represents the whole word.
+- For expression lists, select Whole words if the expression represents the entire word.

 - Click Add rule to create additional rules as needed.